Jasminum grandiflorum: Uses

-All parts of the plant, including leaves, flowers, and root, are used for different purposes.
-In India, its leaves are widely used as an Ayurvedic herbal medicine and its flowers are used to adorn the coiffure of women.
-In Pakistan, it grows wild in the Salt Range and Rawalpindi District at 500–1500 m altitude.
-Buddhist and Hindu temples use these flowers in abundance.
-It is widely cultivated as an ornamental plant in warm temperate and subtropical regions.
-By method of solvent extraction, the Jasmine flowers are converted into Jasmine Concrete and Jasmine Oleoresin (sold as Jasmine Absolute).
-Both products have a huge demand in the fragrance industry.

 Medicine

-Famous Indian figures who have made significant contributions to medicine, such as Charaka and Sushruta, have used Jasminum grandiflorum for various medicinal purposes.
+Ancient Indian physicians such as Charaka and Sushruta used Jasminum grandiflorum for various medicinal purposes.
 This flower is also given a variety of names in India as it is used for different remedies.
 Parts of J. grandiflorum, including their sprouts and flowers (dried), have been used for prescriptions.
 This type of holistic medicine was used to treat various sicknesses such as dermatosis, coryza, and nasal haemorrhage.
-The leaves J. grandiflorum is utilized as an ingredient for clarified butter, a treatment for infected wounds and cleaning and sterilizing ulcers.
+The leaves of J. grandiflorum is utilized as an ingredient for clarified butter, a treatment for infected wounds and cleaning and sterilizing ulcers.
 In addition, the leaves can be made into an oil as a remedy for infection.
 The leaves may also be chewed on to aid in toothaches and stomatitis.
 The root of the plant would be cooked with goat's milk and sugar to relieve pain in urine retention and kidney stone release.
 The root was also made into a paste to improve the skin and removing freckles or dark shades.
 The root paste would be applied to the foreheads as well for any headaches.
 This plant is used as another ingredient for hair oil to treat baldness and alopecia.
 It can also be used as a component for an eye-salve to help vision loss.
 In India, Jasminum grandiflorum, was additionally prescribed for severe skin diseases and leprosy.
 In the West, the flowers have also been made into a syrup as a medicine for throat issues such as coughs and hoarseness.